 Conversely, Indicator 7-people have adequate access to channels of information-scored the highest.
-Nearly all Russians, 98.4 percent, have access to free digital television.17 The rate of Internet penetration, at 76.9 percent of households, is high as well, and 73.6 percent of households have broadband Internet access, according to Rosstat.18 In 2020, 95.6 million people (78.1 percent of the population) used the Internet on a monthly basis, and 86.6 million people (70.8 percent) went online via mobile devices.19 the "sovereign Internet" law adopted in 2019 requires Internet service providers to install equipment that allows authorities to circumvent providers and automatically block content that the government has banned and to reroute Internet traffic.
-Regulations adopted in 2019 require VPNs and search engine operators to promptly block access to the officially banned websites.20 and mobile and knows how to circumvent site blockages, the person can find any information," one panelist said.
+Nearly all Russians, 98.4 percent, have access to free digital television.
+The rate of Internet penetration, at 76.9 percent of households, is high as well, and 73.6 percent of households have broadband Internet access, according to Rosstat.
+In 2020, 95.6 million people (78.1 percent of the population) used the Internet on a monthly basis, and 86.6 million people (70.8 percent) went online via mobile devices.

 At the same time, Russian authorities have established a body of laws and regulations tightening control over Internet infrastructure, online content, and the privacy of communications.
-For example,
+For example, the "sovereign Internet" law adopted in 2019 requires Internet service providers to install equipment that allows authorities to circumvent providers and automatically block content that the government has banned and to reroute Internet traffic.
+Regulations adopted in 2019 require VPNs and search engine operators to promptly block access to the officially banned websites.

-Still, "if a person has a thousand rubles per month to spend on Internet
+Still, "if a person has a thousand rubles per month to spend on Internet and mobile and knows how to circumvent site blockages, the person can find any information," one panelist said.